Adam and Eve Are Driven out of Eden (1866), by Gustave Doré (1832-1883) [public domain / Wikimedia Commons]

 Now we have people in this thread denying the doctrine; all the more reason for me to present and defend it as a required teaching of the Church.
 That’s what catechists and apologists do.
 I had already cited the Bible (including Jesus Himself) and the Catechism, but apparently that was insufficient.
 I guess nothing is sufficient as an authority if a person is intent on rejecting some tenet of the Catholic Church.
-This is why we have a huge problem of heterodoxy and dissidents and cafeteria Catholics in the Church today, and the consequent loss of faith of millions: for to reject one dogma of the Catholic Church is to lose the supernatural virtue of faith, per St. Thomas Aquinas and Blessed John Henry Cardinal Newman.
+This is why we have a huge problem of heterodoxy and dissidents and cafeteria Catholics in the Church today, and the consequent loss of faith of millions: for to reject one dogma of the Catholic Church is to lose the supernatural virtue of faith, per St. Thomas Aquinas and St. John Henry Cardinal Newman.
 And that is a very frightening place to be.
 If I didn’t warn people to flee from such a state pronto, I wouldn’t be worth my salt as an apologist.

 Liberal hogwash, Eric.
 Pope Benedict clearly stated that Adam (the one in Genesis!) was historical, and the one from whom sin derives.
 That can’t be denied without it profoundly affecting New Testament exegesis and original sin, and with that, the soteriology of redemption itself, precisely as Ott just described, in the excerpt I posted a few minutes ago.
 You are on very dangerous ground to deny these things.